Registered Nurse – Southland Mental Health Emergency Team (SMHET)

 We are responsible for planning, funding and providing health and disability services to a population of over 315,000 located South of the Waitaki River.
 Our catchment area encompasses Invercargill City, Queenstown - Lakes District, Gore, rural Southland, Clutha, Central Otago, Maniototo, Waitaki District and Dunedin City.
 This means Southern DHB serves the largest geographic region of all New Zealand's health boards.

-Now is a great time to relocate to Southern if you were considering a move!
 The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education and outstanding recreational opportunities.
-Whether it is surfing, kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art – there’s literally something for everyone.
+Whether it’s surfing, kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art – there’s literally something for everyone.
 Check out https://southernhealthcareers.nz/ for what the region and we can offer you and your whanau.
-It’s a great place with a great lifestyle.

 Southland is a mixed urban/rural area where housing is affordable and traffic jams virtually unheard of!
 If you’re looking for a change of environment and a change of scene, then we’d like to talk with you today!